-How to Stay Sober While Traveling
+How to Maintain Sobriety While Traveling

-Go with the Right People
+Go With the Right People

 One of the most important tips for sober travel is to choose who you go on vacation with wisely.
 Who you travel with can set the tone for the whole trip.
-If you go with a group who is looking to party or check out the nightlife, you will be in for a rough time.
+If you go with a group who are looking to party or check out the nightlife, you will be in for a rough time.
 On the other hand, going with people who you know will support your recovery will likely mean more sober-friendly activities and less temptation.
 There are even sober travel groups that you could join if you are looking to travel with other people in recovery.

 Attend Recovery Meetings

-Just because you are on vacation doesn’t mean you should stop attending recovery meetings.
+Just because you are on vacation does not mean you should stop attending recovery meetings.
 Especially if you are away for a longer trip, not going to a meeting could cause you to become complacent about your sobriety and relapse.
 Instead, make these recovery meetings a priority and plan the rest of your travels around them.
 You could even hold your own meeting with yourself if you are unable to find meetings in the area.